-In 2016, an estimated six CO deaths (3% of the 179 total estimated deaths) were associated with charcoal or charcoal grills.
-As noted, most of these were either known to have been used or suspected as being used for heating purposes.
-That same year, an estimated six deaths (3%) were associated with gas water heaters - in all but one of these deaths, the type of gas could not be determined.
+In 2017, an estimated 10 CO deaths (5% of the 190 total estimated deaths) were associated with charcoal or charcoal grills.
+As noted, most of these were either known to have been used, or were suspected as being used for heating purposes, often in temporary spaces like inside a vehicle.
+An estimated six CO deaths were associated with the use of a portable LP cooking device.
+In four of these deaths, the victims were attempting to use the LP cooking device as a source of heat; in all of these cases, the incident occurred in a temporary location (automobile or camper).